daattali/beautiful-jekyll/_posts/2023-2-23-paper-accepted.md

 We then extend our approach to regression settings and embed sparsity-inducing priors to perform variable selection for high-dimensional covariate spaces.
 Throughout, modeling decisions are made to boost scalability without sacrificing interpretability or imposing limiting assumptions.
 Extensive simulations and an application to a human gut microbiome data set are presented to compare the performance of the proposed method to existing approaches.
-We provide an accompanying \texttt{R} package with a user-friendly vignette to apply our method to other data sets.
+We provide an accompanying R package with a user-friendly vignette to apply our method to other data sets.

 Here's a link to the [pdf](https://mkoslovsky.github.io/ZeroInflated.pdf).